fnalacceleratormodeling/synergia2/wiki/build.md

     # We do not install h5py using pip because the pip-installed version may not
     # not use a version of HDF5 that matches what we have from the package manager.
-    i# Instead, we build our own from source. mkdir tmp
+    # Instead, we build our own from source.
+    mkdir tmp
     cd tmp
     wget https://github.com/h5py/h5py/archive/refs/tags/3.6.0.tar.gz # check for the most recent version